Professional Radon Measurement Courses and Exams

 Radon exams are not required by all states.
 Some states have their own specific exams, most licensing states recognize the National Radon Exams which are the National Radon Proficiency Program (NRPP) or the National Radon Safety Board (NRSB).
-However, one state has their own radon licensing exam: Florida.
+However, one state has its own radon licensing exam: Florida.

 Exam and Fees